A few germs normally won’t kill you, but in a post-SHTF scenario, it’s a whole different world.

 When SHTF, staying clean will keep you alive.

 How can you stay away from poor hygiene during survival situations?
-Here’s what you need to know:
+Here’s what you need to know, including the most important personal hygiene products to stash:

 Why Does Good Hygiene Matter?

 Good hygiene equals good health.
-It’s no rocket science: when you keep your body clean, you’re protecting yourself from viruses and bacteria that cause serious harm.
+It’s not rocket science: when you keep your body clean, you protect yourself from viruses and bacteria that cause serious harm.

-The key is to prep ahead—and expect to compromise.
+The key is to prep your personal hygiene products ahead and expect to compromise.

 How Can You Take Care of Your Hygiene Post-SHTF?